Help

 Does each student need their own account to play?

 For the web streaming versions of the games, each student will need to register for a free account and log in to play, since this is how our system saves game data so that progress is not lost.
 Ideally, each player should have a separate account, as there can be technical issues when multiple players log on and play from the same account simultaneously.
-If it’s simpler for your class, you could create accounts for all of your students in advance and then assign login credentials to each student.
-Please note that our registration system does not require email addresses or any personally identifying information, and usernames do not have to be connected to users’ real-life names in any way.
+Our new teacher dashboard enables teachers to generate entire classes of student accounts and monitor their progress.

-The iPad versions do not require an account or login to play.
+The iPad and Chromebook versions do not require an account or login to play.

 I’m experiencing formatting problems with the classroom documents I downloaded.
 What’s wrong?